night18/Gaussian_pyramid/README.md

 # Gaussian_pyramid

-The project is a small example of Gaussian pyramid and Luplcian pyramid.
+The project is a small example of Gaussian pyramid and Luplcian pyramid without openCV.

 There are few steps to create a gaussian pyramid
  1. Weighted down using a Gaussian blur